lambdageek/centrinel/README.md

 cabal install --dependencies-only
 cabal configure
 cabal build
+cabal install     # needed to get include/heapguard.h in the right place
 ```

+The last step copies the heapguard
+header [include/heapguard.h](include/heapguard.h) to the right place (in the
+sandbox) so that heapguard can find it.

 You should now be able to play around with it using `cabal repl`